ask/metasyntactic/README.rst

  metasyntactic - Themed metasyntactic variables names
 ######################################################

-:Version: 1.2.1
+:Version: 0.99

 Synopsis
 ========

-This is a port of the excellent Perl module `Acme::MetaSyntactic`_, which was originally written by Phillipe (BooK) Bruhat.
+This is a port of the excellent Perl module `Acme::MetaSyntactic`_, written by Phillipe (BooK) Bruhat.

 In fact it is automatically generated from Acme::MetaSynctacic.
+And this particular version was generated from version 0.99.

+The original CONTRIBUTORS file is shipped with this distribution.

 .. _`Acme::MetaSyntactic`:
     http://search.cpan.org/dist/Acme-MetaSyntactic/lib/Acme/MetaSyntactic.pm